ShifaShahaniD/Apple-fresh-or-spoilt-prediction/README.md

-# Apple-fresh-or-spoilt-prediction.
-This notebook uses CNN algorithm to predict if the given input image of an apple is fresh or spoiled The dataset is uploaded in the google drive and the input image has to be uploaded from the device This notebook only runs in colab and not jupyter notebook
+This notebook uses CNN algorithm to predict if the given input image of an apple is fresh or spoiled The dataset is uploaded in the google drive and the input image can be uploaded from the device It gives the predicted input as fresh or spoiled